Scripter17/url-cleaner/README.md

 - `no-https-upgrade`: Disable replacing `http://` with `https://`.
 - `no-http`: Don't make any HTTP requests.
-- `assume-cctld-is-shortlink`: Treat all domains ending in a 2 letter top level domain as shortlinks.
-Yes this does cause issues with stuff like google.
 - `assume-1-dot-2-is-shortlink`: Treat all that match the Regex `^.\...$` as shortlinks.
 Let's be real, they all are.
 - `no-unmangle`: Disable unmangling.
 - `no-unmangle-host-is-http-or-https`: Don't convert `https://https//example.com/abc` to `https://example.com/abc`.